 Are you taking extra good care of your plants during the summer?

-Indoor plants get hot too, and they need our help to get through the summer thriving.
+Indoor plants get hot too, and they need our help to get through the summer alive and thriving.

 Keep plants in fresh air, but away from the A/C